-The conferences were adjourned five times, 2-24-78 decision, and Doris Sassower, then unquestionably the attorney for the Executor (and also a potential substitute Executor), failed to show up at any of these conferences despite court direction to be present.
+The conferences were adjourned five times, 2-24-78

+decision, and Doris Sassower, then unquestionably the attorney for the Executor (and also a potential substitute Executor), failed to show up at any of these conferences despite court direction to be present.
 Ibid.
-At the last conference of the series, on March 2, 1977, the guardian ad litem and counsel for a legatee filed objection to George Sassower's account, and, on March 25, 1977, the Surrogate ordered the Public Administrator appointed temporary administrator.
-Shortly thereafter, George Sassower was ordered to turn over all books, papers and property of the estate to the Public Administrator.
+At the last conference of the series, on March 2, 1977, the guardian ad litem and counsel for a legatee filed objection to George Sassower's account, and, on appointed temporary administrator.
+Shortly thereafter, George of the estate to the Public Administrator.
 Ibid.